Richard Brake: Career

 In 1993, he made his screen acting debut as a reporter on an episode of the British comedy series Jeeves and Wooster.
 In 1994, Brake and actress Rachel Weisz both made their film debuts in the science-fiction horror film Death Machine, which starred Brad Dourif.
 Following supporting roles in a few low-budget films (including Subterfuge, co-starring Matt McColm), Brake did not appear in a single film until six years later when he landed his first role by a major film distributor in Anthony Minghella's civil war film Cold Mountain.
 He played the leader of a group of Union foragers who attempts to rape the young widow Sara (played by Natalie Portman).
 The film was released on Christmas Day 2003 and was a critical and commercial success, receiving seven Academy Award nominations.

 In 2005, Brake finally achieved recognition from mainstream audiences in Christopher Nolan's Batman Begins.
-He played Joe Chill, the man responsible for murdering the parents of Bruce Wayne (played by Christian Bale), which leads him to become the vigilante Batman.
-The film was released on June 15, 2005, to critical acclaim and was nominated for the Academy Award for Best Cinematography, losing to Memoirs of a Geisha.
-Brake appeared as the warped and perverted space Marine Dean Portman in Doom, with Karl Urban and Dwayne Johnson.
-He appeared as a hostile American man in Steven Spielberg's Munich, a cinematic retelling of the Munich massacre in the midst of the 1972 Summer Olympics.
-The film received positive reviews and was nominated for five Academy Awards, including Best Picture, losing to Crash.
+He played Joe Chill, the man responsible for murdering the parents of Bruce Wayne.
+Brake appeared as the warped and perverted space Marine Dean Portman in Doom, a live action adaptation of the video game series, with Karl Urban and Dwayne Johnson.
+He appeared as a hostile American man in Steven Spielberg's Munich, a cinematic retelling of the Munich massacre in the midst of the 1972 Olympic Games.
+In that same year, Brake also provided the voicework in the video game Juiced as T. K., the leader of the Urban Maulerz crew.